 The Push and Pull of Sex, Gender, and Aging

 Not too long ago, women were considered “over the hill” once they reached middle age.
 Women in the 1960s recalled being told that their fate was to be “fat at 40, finished at 50.”
 But over the last two decades the U.S. has seen a massive shift in older adults’ attitudes towards sex, romance, and intimacy, with women in particular feeling emboldened to remain sexually and romantically satisfied throughout their entire life cycle, not just when they are young.
 Heterosexual partners tend to become more egalitarian as they age, and the majority of divorces that do occur after age 50 are initiated by women.
-Matchmaking sites have given older women far more chances to find partners than in the past, while men can now take Viagra or Cialis in order to keep their sex lives vibrant and healthy.
+Matchmaking sites have given older women far more chances to find partners than in the past, while men can now see if testosterone injections are for sale to keep their sex drive up.

 Desexualized?
 Who is on the hook for cosmetic surgery?

 There are challenges of course, and many of those challenges are starkly gendered.
 After menopause, women are frequently seen as non-sexual beings, something we call the desexualization of older women.
 Men on the other hand have been given lifelong statuses as sexual beings and seldom face societal obstacles to romantic contact later in life.
-To compensate for this gender double standard, many women have resorted to surgical interventions to reduce the signs of age on their body—in fact, they make up the largest growing market for cosmetic surgery.
+To compensate for this gender double standard, many women have resorted to surgical interventions to reduce the signs of age on their body – in fact, they make up the largest growing market for cosmetic surgery.
+This is more possible than ever thanks to, in part, companies like United Medical Credit who offer financial support for cosmetic surgeries.
 Other women have decided to forgo relationships and sex entirely, relying on social networks of friends to support them emotionally instead of intimate partners.
-Fortunately for the many women who continue to date later in life, the research concludes that their sexual satisfaction and frequencies are fairly high.
+Fortunately for the many women who continue to date later in life, the research concludes that their sexual satisfaction and frequencies are fairly high, regardless if they undergo plastic surgery Austin can offer, or many other states that can provide the same services, such as breast augmentation, tummy tucks or botox procedures.

 Resexualized.
 Stars might suggest older faces that are sexy.